Texas First Early High School Completion Program

 Mandatory Notification

-After the 2022-2023 school year, the school must provide the notice to each student and the student's parent or guardian upon the student's initial enrollment in high school.
-The notice must include information about the requirement that a student must provide an official copy of their assessment results and transcripts, as applicable, to receive credit for the assessments and credits required to receive early graduation from the program.
+The notice must include information about the requirement that a student must provide an official copy of their assessment results and transcripts, as applicable, to receive credit for the assessments and credits required to graduate with a Texas First diploma.

 The Texas Higher Education Coordinating Board has provided a flyer that can be used by school districts and charter schools as notification to students and families.